NURSING 6116HO - Hyperbaric Nursing I

 General Course Information

-Course Code NURSING 6116HO Course Hyperbaric Nursing I Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s Teaching Hospitals Units 6 Restrictions Available to GradCertNursSc & GradDipNursSc students only Course Description This course examines nursing and medical science in relation to the indications for Hyperbaric Nursing and the physical psychosocial needs of those undergoing hyperbaric treatment.
+Course Code NURSING 6116HO Course Hyperbaric Nursing I Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s Teaching Hospitals Units 6 Restrictions Available to GradCertNursSc & GradDipNursSc students only Course Description This course examines nursing and medical science in relation to the indications for Hyperbaric Nursing and the physical psychosocial needs of those undergoing hyperbaric treatment.
 Topics include anatomy, physiology, psychosocial care, physics, hyperbaric patient assessment, hyperbaric technical skills, safety and patient education.

 Course Coordinator: Mr Paul McLieshCourse Coordinator: Paul McLiesh